hlisboasousa/node-api-backend/README.md

 # API REST - Recruit Test

 This project consists on a simple API rest for manipulating registers of departments and collaborators of a company.
-It is developed using NodeJs and utilizes Mongodb Altas service for database storage.
+It is developed using NodeJs and Mongodb Altas service for database storage.

 - Require: node version > 14.
 - Link to React-admin frontend developed for this application: https://github.com/hlisboasousa/rocketmat-frontend